TheThinkingHome/Automations/blueprints/template/entity_sentinel.md

 ## Built on Request, and Why It Is a Beta

-Every other blueprint from The Thinking Home grew out of my own house.
+Every other blueprint from _The Thinking Home_ grew out of my own house.
 The sensors and automations behind them ran on my system for years before I shared them, so the reliability was already settled.
-My job was to generalize what already worked: make it configurable, document it, smooth the edges, and hand over something I already trusted.
+My job generalized what already worked: made it configurable, documented it, smoothed the edges, and handed over something I already trusted.

 This one is different.
 It did not run quietly for years in my walls.
 It was asked for, by the community, for a problem the existing tools cannot solve.
-So I built it: imagined, drafted, edited, reimagined, debugged, and tested as hard as one house and an adversarial test suite allow.
+So I built it: imagined, drafted, edited, reimagined, debugged, and tested as hard as one house and an adversarial test suite allows.

 That is why this is a beta release.
 It is genuinely useful today, and I run it on my own system.
 But if you use it, you are also helping test and refine it.
 Real homes are more varied than any one setup, and the edge cases that matter most are the ones I did not imagine and cannot produce.
 If you hit something, the [community thread](https://xeazy.com/logbook/d/42-the-battery-entity-sentinel-blueprints) is where it gets found and fixed.
 That is the deal: I have done my best to build it, and the community's use is what will make it solid.